-Clustrix recommends leaving 50 - 100 GiB of free or work space available on each drive.
-This is site-specific and Clustrix Support can provide guidelines for your specific workload.
+Xpand recommends leaving 50 - 100 GiB of free or work space available on each drive.
+This is site-specific and Xpand Support can provide guidelines for your specific workload.

 The Rebalancer will automatically distribute data to the reconfigured node(s).
 If your cluster has enough free space, you do not need to wait for this operation to finish before continuing.
 See Managing the Rebalancer for additional information.

 Repeat steps 2-6 until all nodes of the cluster have had their device1 file decreased.